MaderaGNV/MaderaGNV.github.io/README.md

 2. The MS Word versions are located in the `static/docs` directory.

 3. Additionally, a link should be added to `content/homepage/documents.md` for the webpage version in 1.
-The links to the download versions are automatic
+The links to the download versions are automatically added:

 In `content/homepage/documents.md` there is a "shortcode" that looks like:
 ```
 {{< docs >}}